arakasi72/rtinst/README.md

 or if you run it from a non-root sudo user: sudo bash rtinst.sh

-If you run it with the -d option it will enable https downloads, and provide web access to your home directory for https downloads bash rtinst.sh -d
+If you run it with the -d option it will enable https downloads, and provide web access to your home directory for https downloads: bash rtinst.sh -d

 if you run it with -l option it will create the rtinst.log file with detailed output.